chadgeary/jitsi/README.md

 Playbook for installation of Jitsi Meet - a self-hosted video conferencing service.
 Tested with EL7 (CentOS/RHEL 7).

 # Requirements
-- One domain name, e.g. jitsi.chadg.net
-- One public IP address.
-- Ports 80 and 443 open (LetsEncrypt)
+- Ports 80 and 443 open (LetsEncrypt), and domain name/email address.
 - Ports 8000 and 8443 (No HTTP encryption)
 - /opt available for install
 # Deploy